In Turkey's economic plan, investors see drive for votes, not discipline

 BUDGET DEFICIT

-Investors were unequivocal, sending the lira currency TRYTOM=D3 to its weakest in two months and the stock market .XU100 down about 5 percent in two days.
+Investors were unequivocal, sending the lira currency to its weakest in two months and the stock market down about 5 percent in two days.

 "The government's action plan for 2016 is a real disappointment.
 I fear that we will face a budget disaster," said Atilla Yesilada, an economist at Global Source Partners.